MRskyPG/MRskyPG/README.md

 ### About me:

+I graduated from NSTU (Novosibirsk) with a bachelor's degree in 2025 (Faculty of Applied Mathematics and Computer Science).
+My next plan is to get a master's degree at ITMO (Saint Petersburg).

-I study at the Faculty of Applied Mathematics and Computer Science at the Novosibirsk State Technical University.
-In addition to programming, I also can play guitar, juggle, and do sports :grin:
+In addition to programming, I also can play guitar, do sports and juggle! :grin:

 <p align="center">
  <img width="600" src="github-snake.svg" alt="snake"/>